satahaa/SILC/README.md

-# Cor Compiler
+# SILC

-Cor is a simple, dynamically‑typed programming language that compiles to C. It’s designed to be easy to learn and use, with a familiar C‑like syntax.
+Simple Imperative Language Compiler (SILC) is a simple, dynamically‑typed programming language that compiles to C. It’s designed to be easy to learn and use, with a familiar C‑like syntax.
 This project, written in C, walks you through the fundamentals of compiler design—from lexical analysis all the way to code generation.

 ---